-- You are under 12 years of age.
+- you’re under 12 years of age

-- Your medical history.
-Paying particular attention to, cuts, infections and sores on the face.
+- your medical history.
+Paying particular attention to cuts, infections, and sores on the face

-- anabolic steroids (topically or systematically)
+- Anabolic steroids (topically or systemically)

 Mild side effects (including acne, tingling/burning and redness) have been experienced in a small number of cases but this is very rare.
 It is generally safe to use and only 2% of people have ever stopped using it due to unwanted side effects.